 Need some food for the morning after?
 Nothing washes away regret and hangovers like Broadway Diner, Ernie’s Cafe, or Cafe Berlin.
 All are great options, and you can get fat, greasy meals at the first two for around $5.

 Lol at the fact that I am about to write a guide to Columbia nightlife.
-It’s not that its nonexistent, it’s just very limited.
+It isn’t that it’s nonexistent, it is just very limited.
 For most cities I’ve been to, I’ve written about five or six clubs that I highly recommend going to.
 Does Columbia even have five or six clubs?
 Somehow, college students make do.

 Columbia is as an outdoorsy town as Missouri can get.
-We’ve got some pretty decent parks, like Stephens Lake and Rock Bridge Memorial State Park.
-Stephens Lake is a nice place to run, bike, or stalk people’s dogs.
+We have got some pretty decent parks, like Stephens Lake and Rock Bridge Memorial State Park.
+Stephens Lake is a nice place to run, bike, or stalk other people’s dogs.
 I love dogs.

 We have a lot of running trails, including the MKT trail which is pretty neat.
 It goes for a while, and you can enter through one part of Columbia and end up in some other.